-Known for her warm, approachable nature Baroness Newlove is a renowned keynote speaker.
-Her life enhancing speeches leave audiences transfixed.
-Helen’s message is one of courage, determination and hope as she describes how she fought tooth and claw for justice, spurred on her loving daughters.
+Known for her warm, approachable nature Baroness Newlove speeches are life enhancing and leave audiences transfixed.
+Helen’s message is one of courage, determination and hope in the face of adversity.

-To book Baroness Newlove for your event, contact us.
+To book Baroness Newlove for your event, contact us today.

 Read more about Baroness Newlove